 Concerning the house there is always something to do, building new doors, plastering parts of the fassade, electricity, building walls with clay bricks...

 Unfortunately we can`t host during winter as a lot of our rooms don`t have stoves, but we have a few beautiful guest rooms for the summer that are located in our main house.
 In the evenings we cook and eat together.
+However we all have irregular work schedules, so there will also be some evenings were you would have to fend for yourself.

 Public transportation: There is a pretty good railway system throughout Saxony and the next stop is an eight minutes drive away from us.
 We also have bicycles to lend as we live next to a beautiful bicycle-trail right by the river called Mulde.